GDPR Compliance Checklist: How to Become Compliant

 Quick Refresher: What Is GDPR?

-GDPR, or the General Data Protection Regulation, is a privacy and security law passed in 2016 by the EU and went into effect in 2018.
-The regulation governs how organizations collect, use, and secure personal data of EU citizens or residents.
+GDPR, or the General Data Protection Regulation, is a privacy and security law that was passed in 2016 by the EU and went into effect in 2018.
+The regulation governs how organizations collect, use, and secure the personal data of EU citizens or residents.

-1. Create a baseline privacy standard for processing personal data related to the people in the EU member states
+• Create a baseline privacy standard for the processing of personal data related to the people in the EU member states

 Who Does GDPR Compliance Apply To?